Back to All Events

 Finding Mary: Queen of Heaven and Love Technologies

-A New Year!
-Ancient Goddesses 2026
+Ancient Goddesses in 2026

 Finding Mary Part II: Queen of Heaven and Love Technologies

-Sunday, January 18, 2025 / 1 -4 pm
+Sunday, February 1st / 1 -4 pm

-Ignorance is the space before remembering.
+Ignorance is not sin, it is the space before remembering.

-— Gospel of Mary
+— Mary's Gospel

 This is the second in a series of workshops geared for those wishing to ground personal spiritual exploration and practice with ancient archetypes, or nerds with a penchant for ancient history with a little Xena sprinkled in.